arikast/springsandwich/README.md

 ### FAQ

+- How is this different from Spring AOP or Spring Security?
+    1. SpringSandwich is type-safe, whereas Spring AOP and Spring Security rely on String-based annotations which cannot be tested until runtime and which do not survive refactorings.
+Spring AOP furthermore is not directly coupled to the method it is advising, it relies instead on a global String expression.
+    2. SpringSandwich is vastly simpler to use.
+This is of course hard to prove; you'll have to just try and compare for yourself.
+But you may wish to have a quick look at Spring AOP's [documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/aop.html "Spring AOP") for comparison.
 - How is this different from a servlet filter?
     SpringSandwich has these main advantages over servlet filters.
     1. it can be directly applied via annotations, and is thus type-safe and will survive refactorings